Mandrake is a freelance author with an interest in the outdoors and wilderness survival.

 A little bit of knowledge and preparation can help prevent some of the more common causes of camping fatalities due to natural hazards.
 Should severe weather or a natural disaster occur during your next camping trip you can increase your chances of survival by being prepared and following a few of the tips provided below.

 Preparation is key.
-Most camping fatalities which are the result of severe weather or natural disasters are due to improper planning and poor decisions.
+Most camping fatalities that are the result of severe weather or natural disasters are due to improper planning and poor decisions.
 Many of the fatalities which occur each year could be avoided just by being oriented and knowledgeable concerning one's environment.
-The OK Rule (orientation and knowledge) should be one of the very first considerations when preparing for any camping trip:

 Monitor the Weather